ovh/manager/.ai-doc/20-dependencies/manager-react-core-application.md

 The **Manager React Core Application** package provides essential hooks, utilities, and components for building React applications in the OVHcloud Manager ecosystem.
 It includes authentication, environment management, logging, navigation, routing, and tracking capabilities.

-This package is the foundation for React µApps, providing standardized patterns for application setup, context management, and core functionality integration.

 ## ⚙️ Context

 Manager React Core Application is designed for: